-Wildfire represents a significant hazard for inhabitants of the wildland-urban interface (WUI), which is defined as the areas where homes meet or intermix with fireprone wildlands (Radeloff et al. 2004).
+Wildfire represents a significant hazard for inhabitants of the wildland-urban interface (WUI), which is defined as the areas where homes meet or intermix with fire-prone wildlands (Radeloff et al., 2004).
 Theobald and Romme (2007) estimated that there are 12.5 million homes located within the WUI in the continental United States.
 Communities within the WUI are particularly susceptible to wildfire as they are often surrounded by abundant fuel sources that rarely see controlled burns.
-In October 2003, WUI fires in southern California were responsible for 26 deaths and the destruction of 3,361 homes, representing the single worst WUI fire event in U.S. history (Keeley et al., 2004).
+In October 2003, WUI fires in southern California were responsible for 26 deaths and the destruction of 3361 homes, representing the single worst WUI fire event in U.S. history (Keeley, Fotheringham, & Moritz, 2004).

 The large, at-risk population in the WUI represents a significant problem for emergency response and incident commanders.
-Decision-makers must determine when and where an evacuation is warranted, often using incomplete information (Gill and Stephens, 2009).
+Decision-makers must determine when and where an evacuation is warranted, often using incomplete information (Gill & Stephens,

+Corresponding author.
+Tel.: +1 801 585 1805.
+E-mail address: dennison@geog.utah.edu (P.E.
+Dennison).
+2009).
 Factors considered in recommending an evacuation include fire location, environmental data (e.g. forecast winds, relatively humidity), fuels ahead of the fire, topography, locations of residents, mobility, evacuation route capacity, and many others.
 The decision to evacuate a community is generally subjective and based on prior experience and the best available information.
 Common errors in recommending evacuations include those associated with zoning (who should be evacuated?), timing (when should an evacuation occur?), and routing (which way should evacuees leave?).

-As WUI fire hazard continues to increase (Moritz and Stephens 2008), protective actions have become an increasing focus of recent research (Cova et al., 2005; Handmer and Tibbits, 2005; Cohn et al. 2006; Kim et al., 2006; Dennison, et al., 2007; Wolshon and Marchive, 2007; Mozumder et al. 2008; Paveglio et al. 2008; McCaffrey and Rhodes 2009; Cova et al. 2009; Anguelova et al., 2010).
+As WUI fire hazard continues to increase (Moritz & Stephens, 2008), protective actions have become an increasing focus of recent research (Anguelova, Stow, Kaiser, Dennison, & Cova, 2010; Cohn, Carroll, & Kumagai, 2006; Cova, Dennison, Kim, & Moritz, 2005; Cova, Drews, Siebeneck, & Musters, 2009; Dennison, Cova, & Mortiz, 2007; Handmer & Tibbits, 2005; Kim, Cova, & Brunelle, 2006; McCaffrey & Rhodes, 2009; Mozumder et al., 2008; Paveglio, Carroll, & Jakes, 2008; Wolshon & Marchive, 2007).
 One technique used for assessing when an evacuation should be recommended is a trigger buffer.
 An evacuation trigger buffer is an established boundary that circumscribes a community, such that when a fire coming from any direction crosses the buffer, an evacuation is advised.
 Trigger buffers have been applied to determine evacuations for natural hazards such as hurricanes (FEMA, 2000), yet few studies have modeled them in the context of wildfires.